-Getting started with the motile plugin
+Getting started with Motile Tracker

 Installation

-pip install motile-plugin
+pip install motile-tracker

-If this is successful, you can then run napari from your command line, and the motile plugin should be visible in the Plugins drop down menu.
+If this is successful, you can then run napari from your command line, and the motile tracker should be visible in the Plugins drop down menu.
 Clicking the Main Motile Widget should open the menu widget on the right of the viewer, and a lineage tree view in the bottom of the viewer.

 Tutorial video